marciovai/marciovai.github.io/_posts/2020-06-21-building-a-simple-recommendation-system-in-python.md

 As you can see in the formula, we normalize by the module of the product of each vector.
 This helps ensure that our calculation remains invariant to vector size.

-Bellow is a visualization to help in understanding how this solves our problem.
+Bellow is a visualization to help in understanding how this solves our problem

 {:refdef: style="text-align: center;"}
 ![Collaborative Filtering](/images/cos_similarity_chart.png)